typograph/pysimiam/doc/tutorial.rst

 3. Calculate the bearing (angle) to the goal (``state.goal.x`` and ``state.goal.y``)
 4. Calculate the error from the present heading (`theta`) and the bearing.
 5. Calculate proportional, integral, and differential terms of the PID.

+You are encouraged to reuse your code from week2, but in case you don't want to reuse your code from week2, we placed a default uni2diff and get_ir_distances function within the ./supervisors/khepera3.py module

 Week 4: Avoid Obstacles Controller